-The wallet is made with two different colours of leather, offering a pleasing aesthetic contrast.
+The wallet is made with two different colors of leather, offering a pleasing aesthetic contrast.
 There’s no steel owl like with the Hide and Seek—just an embossed Bellroy stamped into the leather.
 As with other Bellroy wallets, the environmentally-certified leather feels hardy and long-lasting.
 While it’s not as water-resistant as other synthetic fabrics, it will age nicely, especially compared to faux leather wallets.

 The Bellroy Note Sleeve features three quick-access slots for your most frequently used cards.
-Then there’s another compartment accessed via a pull-tab for your other cards.
+Then there’s another compartment accessed via a pull tab for your other cards.
 The Note Sleeve can store up to 11 cards comfortably—which means space for everything from your credit card and ID to your library or gym membership card.
 You’ll never be caught short again.

 And the name Note Sleeve comes for the fact that—yes, you’ve guessed it—there’s a full-size pocket for banknotes.
-This wallet is taller than other models so it can comfortably hold currencies like GBP or Yen.
+This wallet is taller than other models, so it can comfortably hold currencies like GBP or Yen.
 However, this works best if you fold your bills in half before sliding them in.
 The bill section also has a slot at the back where you can keep business cards crisp, clean, and appropriately professional-looking.

 There’s also a coin pocket as well as RFID-blocking technology to protect your personal and financial information from thieves.

-Best for: Committed cash-carriers seeking a slimline wallet that still has space for notes.
+Best for: Committed cash carriers seeking a slimline wallet that still has space for notes.